 Changing the property’s use can shift or eliminate council tax liability:

-- Merge with another dwelling: Combining properties (e.g., an annexe with the main house) results in a single council tax bill.
+- Merge with another dwelling: Combining properties (e.g. an annexe with the main house) results in a single council tax bill.

-This could require planning permission, so consult your council’s planning department.
+Either option may require planning permission, so consult your council’s planning department.

 Donate to a Charity

-If the property is donated to a registered charity for their use, it may qualify for a “Class C” exemption.
+If the property is donated to a registered charity for their use, it may qualify for a Class B exemption – but only for up to six months, and only if the property was last occupied for the charity’s purposes.
 Contact charities like Shelter to explore options.
 You’ll need legal advice to formalise the donation.

 Avoiding Common Mistakes and Misconceptions